saylordotorg/course_phil103/Unit03.md

+---
+layout: default
+title: "PHIL103: Moral and Political Philosophy"
+course_description: "A survey of the development and application of moral reasoning skills to contemporary social and political issues.
+Topics include philosophical investigations of justice, the value of human life, the moral standing of the free market, fundamental human rights and the conditions for a moral community."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Morality, Markets, and Immanuel Kant** <span id="3"></span> *John Locke and the libertarian philosophers he inspired hold that justice and morality are a matter of respecting the fundamental rights